Work Rogue, WashingtonPost.com

 SLURRING HIS WORDS

 Radio host David Lenihan called Secretary of State Condoleezza Rice a "coon" on air.
 His explanation: As he was discussing her prospects as NFL commissioner, he ran the words "coup" and "NFL" together.
 This utterance occurred twice, unfortunately, and Lenihan lost his job.
-(He has since found work on another station.)Viscusi says: "Lenihan's comment was racist, even if accidentally.
-He was rightly fired.
-In the workplace, off-color comments concerning race, religion and sexual orientation are damaging to a professional reputation and can dog one for a lifetime.
+(He has since found work on another station.).jpg)

 "Workers should be conscious of even seemingly tame statements in the workplace.
 The soapbox should be kept at home.
 Uneducated or bigoted comments set a toxic tone at work that can preclude collaboration and can upset collegiality."